How to Write a Cover Letter: Step by Step Guide

 The Format That Should Be Used

 The cover letter format you want to use should start with a header and end with your formal salutation.
 In between the two are your greeting and your 3-4 paragraphs.
-Stick with this format since employers will be expecting it, and it will make it easier for them to follow along.
+Stick with this format since employers will be expecting it, making it easier for them to follow along.
 You may also consider using a cover letter template that you can fill in if needed.

 The header on your cover letter can be centred to resemble the same style as your resume, but it's not necessary.
-What's necessary is that you include your contact information, including your full name, city, phone number, and email address.
-You should then include the date and the recipient's name, the recipient's title, the company's name, and the company's address.
+What's needed is to include your contact information, including your full name, city, phone number, and email address.
+You should then have the date and the recipient's name, the recipient's title, the company's name, and the company's address.
 Including this information will make it easier for employers or hiring managers to follow up with your application.

 To start it off, always be sure to include a greeting.
 Your greeting can start with "Hello" or "Dear", followed by the recipient's name.
 If you're not sure of the recipient's name, you can address them by their title.
 For example, you can say, "Dear hiring manager."
 You'll keep the same format as if you were writing a regular letter.